DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CandleStickSeries/hoverMode.md

 * **none**
 The series does not react to pointing to it.

-#include common-ref-enum with {
-    enum: "`ChartSeriesHoverMode`",
-    values: "`OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`" } Note that although this enum accepts more values, only the listed ones can be applied to a candlestick series.

 #####See Also#####
 - [hoverStyle](/api-reference/10%20UI%20Components/dxChart/5%20Series%20Types/CandleStickSeries/hoverStyle '/Documentation/ApiReference/UI_Components/dxChart/Series_Types/CandleStickSeries/hoverStyle/') - specifies the appearance of series in the hover state.